janse180/dcaas/index.md

 A typical cluster consists the following components:

-* A queueing system and a scheduler
+* A job management (or queueing) system and a scheduler
-* A central user system
+* A central user authentication system
 * A shared file system, unless some mechanism to stage in/out files is in place
 * A configuration management system, such as puppet or salt stack, or simply use userdata script or cloudinit in the cloud
 * A monitoring system

+DCAAS provides example solutions to enable cluster administrators to easily set up a dynamic cluster in the cloud.

 ## Reference architecture

-We present several reference architecture here to give readers a better idea on how to use <a href="http://eresearchsa.github.io/dynamiccluster">Dynamic Cluster</a>.
+Here we present several reference architectures to give clsuter administrators a better idea on how to use <a href="http://eresearchsa.github.io/dynamiccluster">Dynamic Cluster</a> for different requirements.

-It can be used in many different ways.
-The following setups are just examples.
+Dynamic Cluster can be used in many different ways.
+The following configurations are just example solutions for common requirements.

-* All in one: suitable for new users who want to quickly get Dynamic Cluster running in the cloud and learn how to use/configure it.
+* Standard: Uses only cloud infrastructure for all components of the cluster.
+Suitable for new users who want to quickly get Dynamic Cluster running in the cloud and learn how to use/configure it.
-* Torque HA: this is the model used by eResearch SA to provide cluster in the cloud solution to users.
+* Cloud worker nodes: Uses some dedicated servers for key components including the head node, with the cloud used just for worker nodes.
+* High Availability: Key components including the head node and submit nodes are set up on dedicated local servers or VMs with an HA configuration.